SEMSOFT/simple-key-value-server/README.md

 # simple key-value server

 ## Server
-This server is a service that provides REST API by Flask-restful.
+This server is a service that provides REST API using Flask-restful.

 The server has three commands:
 - Receives a (key, value) and stores it.